Argentine Pass

 Argentine Pass is often said to be the highest double

-tracked Colorado pass, even if only one side of the
+tracked mountain pass in Colorado, even if only one approach

-approach fits that description these days.
-It is not on
+side fits that description these days.
+Argentine Pass is not

 continental divide pass goes to Mosquito

 Pass.
-Still, with that high distinction Argentine Pass
+Still, with its high distinction Argentine Pass

-the attraction department, this is as alpine as it gets.
+attraction department, this is as alpine as it gets.
+14000

-14000 foot peaks, Grey's and Torrey's Peaks are what seems
+foot peaks, Grey's and Torrey's Peaks are what seems a

 trough.
-In the difficulty department, the west side is
+In the difficulty department, the east side is

-very bikable.
-However the east side requires being
+reasonably bikable.
+However the west side most likely

 |

-slightly south of the town of Montezuma, joins with
+WEST: slightly south of the town of Montezuma, joins

 02.(mile01,10167ft)stay left on main road